Washington State Coastal Zone Management (CZM) Program

 Washington State’s coastal zone management program was approved by the federal government in 1976, making it the first to be approved.
 The program applies to the fifteen coastal counties which front on salt water.

 The terms and features of a state’s approved CZM program are provided in what is commonly known as a state’s “CZM Program Document.”
-Washington’s program document, Managing Washington’s Coast was most recently updated in 2003.
+Washington’s program document, Managing Washington’s Coast was published in 2001.

 One of the features of the federal CZM program important to the states is “Federal Consistency.”
 This simply means that any public federal project carried out by a federal agency, or private project licensed or permitted by a federal agency, or carried out with a federal grant, must be determined to be consistent with the state's CZM program.